Nowadays, account security is a major concern for companies and their employees.

 For this reason, Duo Mobile and other two-factor authentication apps have risen in popularity.

-Here, we're going to tell you what two-factor authentication is, and how you can enable (or disable) it on any of your accounts, to ensure your information is protected in 2019 and beyond.
+Here, we're going to tell you what two-factor authentication is, and how you can enable (or disable) it on any of your accounts, to ensure your information is protected.

 What is two-factor authentication?

 To understand what two-factor authentication is, let's start with an analogy.